How To Prevent Wood From Rotting - The Expert Guide

 As with any decorating project, the most important part is the preparation.
 If you do not prepare the surface properly before treating it, you will run the risk of not only achieving a poor finish but also the treatment not having the desired performance.

-Due to wood being an organic material, the liklihood of any dirt, debris or organic growth being present is high.
+Due to wood being an organic material, the likelihood of any dirt, debris or organic growth being present is high.
 This must be removed to ensure the wood is in the ideal condition.
 The most effective way to clean outdoor surfaces properly is to use a power-washer which can help to remove not only dirt but also any fungal growth.
 If you are treating wood that does not suffer from large amounts of dirt, hot soapy water and a soft brush is often enough to remove dirt from the surface of the wood.
 You may also decide to sand the wood down using a 180-grit sandpaper to remove tough, ingrained dirt within the grain.

 Once the wood is clean, it is time to apply a fungicidal cleaner.
 This is an important step for any wood that isn't new, as organic growth such as mildew, lichens and algae all thrive on weathered wood that has been exposed to the elements.
 Applying a fungicidal cleaner kills this growth, so it can no longer continue to develop once the treatment is applied.
 Apply Emperor Exterior Cleaner to the wood using a brush, roller or pump-sprayer and leave it to dry for 2 hours.